 A Detailed Guide to Naxos Chora: The Best Attractions, Restaurants & Hotels

-This Naxos Chora guide aims to show you the best of the town, including what to see and do, where to eat and drink, and the best accommodation options.
+This Naxos Chora guide shows you the best of the town, including what to see and do, where to eat and drink, and the best accommodation options in Naxos old town.

 LOVE OUR PHOTOS?
 Edit like us with our European Summers Preset Packs, and mobile video filters, inspired by the warm hues and vibes of summers spent in Europe